Winterchest101/LSPD_Lovisetto_Kim/README.md

 ##### Installation
 ##### To run the Car Rental Platform on your computer, follow these simple steps:

+(Visual Studio Code tool was used to create and run this web app.
+We recommend using this tool to try our app)

 ## **Usage**
 1. Clone the repository and navigate in the directory: